 After the Battle of Mohács (1526), the Saxons sided with King Habsburg Ferdinand and did not willingly accept King Szapolyai János, the previous voivode of Transylvania.
 Szelindek castle was mentioned in 1529 when the troops of King Szapolyai János took it.
 At that time, the castle was defended by the Royal Judge of the Saxons, Markus Pemfflinger.
 However, when Szapolyai’s general, Báthori István left the place, the Saxon army, led by Marton Hahn, took the fort back a day later: they attacked it at night and surprised the guards.
 The army of Székely Mózes took it away from the Saxons in 1602.
 (Please, note that I use the Oriental name order for Hungarians where family names come first.)

 Later, Szelindek was on the property of Prince Rákóczi György II.
 Due to the unlucky Polish war of the prince, the Ottomans and the Crimean Tatars were punishing Transylvania.
 The Turks raided the village of Szelindek in 1658, and the Tatars did the same in 1668.
 Thankfully, the inhabitants survived these attacks behind the solid walls of the castle.
 The Hungarian “kuruc” rebels of Prince Rákóczi Ferenc II took the castle in a sudden attack in 1705.
 Unfortunately, they seriously damaged the castle when they left it in 1707.
-They exploded it with gunpowder and burned it in order to prevent its military use in the future.
+They exploded it with gunpowder and burned it to prevent its military use in the future.
 The peasants began to repair the walls in 1715 but the work was quit in 1719 because of a plague.
 Since then, the walls have been decaying.

 Szelindek was the place where the famous Hungarian poet, Petőfi Sándor joined the army of General Bem József during the Hungarian Revolution.
 Petőfi was coming from Debrecen and arrived in Szelindek on 25 January 1849, just a day later of a battle that was fought near Szelindek.
 The Polish general was successfully repelling the attacks of the Habsburg troops led by General Puchner six days later, too.